LuisangelParra/HousePricePredictorModel-website/src/content/blog/machine-learning-model.md

 **Metrics Employed:**
 - The `score()` method from the `LinearRegression` model is used to calculate the coefficient of determination (R^2 score) on the test data.
 This score indicates the proportion of the variance in the dependent variable (SalePrice) that is predictable from the independent variables (inputs).

-**Visualization:**
-- A scatter plot with a regression line is generated to visually compare the predicted SalePrice (`y_pred`) against the actual SalePrice (`y_real`).
-This provides a visual assessment of how well the model predictions align with the actual values.

-By utilizing a train-test split approach and evaluating the model's performance using the coefficient of determination (R^2 score), this code snippet demonstrates a basic validation method and metric employed for assessing the performance of the linear regression model.
-Additionally, the visualization aids in understanding the model's predictive capability by comparing predicted and actual SalePrice values.

 ### Preliminary conclusions derived from current analysis